 - Sedatives help keep a dog calm and tolerate the grooming experience comfortably.
 However, they will work best by giving them prior to your dog being anxious as most sedatives take effect only after an hour or so.

 - Before deciding on whether your pet should have a sedative, speak with your vet about your pet’s specific health needs and see what medications might be appropriate.

 Dogs can suffer from anxiety just as humans can.
-Loud noises, such as thunder or fireworks, commonly trigger anxiety behaviors in our furry friends.
-Vet visits are another common trigger, and so is grooming, even if it occurs outside of the vet’s office, such as mobile dog grooming or even at home with DIY dog grooming.
+Loud noises, such as thunder, fireworks or other dogs, commonly trigger anxiety behaviors in our furry friends.
+Vet visits are another common trigger, and so is grooming, even if it occurs outside of the grooming salon, such as mobile dog grooming or even at home with DIY dog grooming.
 When dogs get anxious, they display a variety of behaviors and, in some dogs, can turn to aggression if not managed by their humans.
 Dog sedative options for grooming include drugs like Trazodone, Acepromazine, Benadryl, melatonin, and CBD products.

 I especially like CBD oils as a general relaxant for my dog in almost any required situations.
 My pets are usually behaved when at the groomer, but if you do have an anxious dog, giving a mild sedative before grooming helps make the process easier and more efficient for the groomer.
 I always warn pet parents that an anxious or fearful dog can be an aggressive dog which is dangerous, making the whole grooming experience traumatic for the dog and difficult at best for the groomer.

 Discuss Options with Your Vet